Updated on September 24, 2024

 Unlike a lot of products these days, beer is regional.
 Some of this is because of anachronistic laws.
 But it’s also necessitated by taste and quality.
 As we’ve written elsewhere, beer is best fresh, and that means it’s best to drink beer as close to its birthplace as possible.

 So you order Surly Furious at every bar in Minneapolis.
 You order an Other Half at every restaurant you visit in New York City.
-Same with Ocelot in DC, Toppling Goliath in East Iowa, and Russian River in northern California.
+Same with Ocelot in D.C., Toppling Goliath in East Iowa, and Russian River in Northern California.

-Simply put: when traveling, you drink local beer.
+Simply put, when traveling, you drink local beer.
 If you’re reading this, you’re probably already doing that, so cheers to you.

 In all these situations, you’ve gotta buy beer to bring home.
 And that means you’ve gotta pack it, too, which is never an easy task.
 That’s especially true when an airplane ride is in store.

-Step 1: Pre Trip Research
+Step 1: Pre-Trip Research

-More than anything else, though: do you actually want to spend a single moment of your vacation inside a post office?
+More than anything else, though: Do you actually want to spend a single moment of your vacation inside a post office?
 My dad’s a retired postal worker, and even I shudder at that prospect.

 Things to know before packing beer in your suitcase:

-The Best Luggage for Packing Beer (or wine)
+The Best Luggage for Packing Beer (or Wine)

-Here are a few of our favorite pieces of luggage toting some beer home from our travels:
+Here are a few of our favorite pieces of luggage for toting some beer home from our travels:

 Samsonite Omni PC Hardside Luggage